A Week on Lake Como: Fog, Ferries, and Finding Your Rhythm

 Ferry to Lenno.
 Then a 1-km walk along the lake to Villa del Balbianello, or a small boat from Lenno's dock (5 EUR).

-I took the walk.
-It was flat, shaded, and ended with one of the most beautiful buildings I've ever seen.
-The 18th-century villa sits on a wooded promontory that juts into the lake like a natural pier.
+Take the walk.
+It's flat, shaded, and ends at one of the most beautiful buildings on the lake.
+The 18th-century villa sits on a wooded promontory that juts into the water like a natural pier.
 Star Wars.
 Casino Royale.
-And about fifty weddings per year, judging by the booking board.
+And about fifty weddings a year, judging by the booking board.

 Gardens and villa interior: 20 EUR.
 The villa is surprisingly intimate — the study, the library, the collection of explorer's artifacts from the last owner.
-But it's the loggia that gets you.
-Wisteria-draped arches framing the lake in three directions.
-I sat on a stone bench under the wisteria for 20 minutes and thought about absolutely nothing.
+But it's the loggia that gets you: wisteria-draped arches framing the lake in three directions.
+Sit on a stone bench under the wisteria for 20 minutes and think about absolutely nothing.

 Day 5: The Greenway — Silence and Olive Oil

-I walked part of the Greenway del Lago — a 10-km trail along the western shore.
-I did the section from Lenno to Sala Comacina, about 4 km, which passes through olive groves, a tiny Romanesque church with a locked door, and hamlets where the only movement was cats.
+Walk part of the Greenway del Lago — a 10-km trail along the western shore.
+The section from Lenno to Sala Comacina, about 4 km, passes through olive groves, a tiny Romanesque church with a locked door, and hamlets where the only movement is cats.

 Zero other hikers.
 None.
 On a Wednesday in June.
-The trail runs between stone walls with views through gaps in the trees to the lake below.
-At one point I turned a corner and found a bench overlooking the water with a small sign that read "Fermati e guarda" — stop and look.
+The trail runs between stone walls, with views slipping through gaps in the trees to the lake below.
+Round one corner and a bench appears overlooking the water, beside a small sign that reads "Fermati e guarda" — stop and look.

-Ferried back to Varenna.
-Aperitivo at a bar on the waterfront.
-Spritz with complimentary olives and focaccia.
-The owner asked where I was from and when I said the US, he said "Ah, you need this" and brought a second round unprompted.
-He was right.
+Ferry back to Varenna.
+Aperitivo at a bar on the waterfront — a spritz with complimentary olives and focaccia.
+The owner asks where you're from, and when the answer is the US, he says "Ah, you need this" and brings a second round unprompted.
+He's right.

 Day 6: Menaggio and a Wrong Turn

-Took the ferry to Menaggio — a larger town on the western shore with a proper piazza and a lido (public beach with facilities).
-The lido was 5 EUR entry and worth it for the swimming platform anchored in the lake.
+Take the ferry to Menaggio — a larger town on the western shore with a proper piazza and a lido (public beach with facilities).
+The lido runs 5 EUR entry, worth it for the swimming platform anchored out in the lake.

-The water was cold.
-Not unpleasant cold — the kind of cold that wakes you up and makes you feel intensely alive for about 45 seconds before your body screams to get out.
+The water is cold.
+Not unpleasant cold — the kind that wakes you up and makes you feel intensely alive for about 45 seconds before your body screams to get out.
 22°C according to the posted thermometer.
-I lasted 20 minutes, which I consider heroic.
+Twenty minutes in it counts as heroic.

-Afterward, I walked what I thought was a short trail up the hill behind town and ended up on a mule track to Plesio, climbing 400 meters through chestnut forest in flip-flops.
-This was not in any plan, spreadsheet or otherwise.
-The view from Plesio over the lake was spectacular.
-My feet disagreed.
+Afterward, what looks like a short trail up the hill behind town turns into a mule track to Plesio, climbing 400 meters through chestnut forest — easy to attempt in flip-flops, and easy to regret.
+None of this is in any plan, spreadsheet or otherwise.
+The view from Plesio over the lake is spectacular.
+Your feet will disagree.

-Lesson: bring proper shoes even on days you don't plan to hike.
+Lesson: bring proper shoes even on days with no plans to hike.
 Lake Como has a way of luring you uphill.

 Day 7: Como Town Redux and Goodbye

-Back to Como town for my last morning.
-I visited the cathedral — Gothic-Renaissance, free entry, surprisingly ornate inside — and walked the lakefront promenade.
+Back to Como town for the last morning.
+Visit the cathedral — Gothic-Renaissance, free entry, surprisingly ornate inside — and walk the lakefront promenade.
 The silk shops are tempting (Como has produced silk since the 15th century) but expensive.
 A scarf starts at 80 EUR for anything genuine.

 Final meal: aperitivo at the lake edge.
-Negroni and a plate of local salumi.
+A Negroni and a plate of local salumi.
 12 EUR.
-I watched the ferry I'd been riding all week glide past, full of tourists with spreadsheets and plans they'd soon abandon.
+The same ferry you've been riding all week glides past, full of newcomers with spreadsheets and plans they'll soon abandon.

-I've been back twice since.
-Once in autumn, when the mountains turned copper and gold and the fog made the lake feel like a secret.
-Once in spring, when the wisteria was blooming and the gardens were electric green.
+It rewards a return trip.
+Come in autumn, when the mountains turn copper and gold and the fog makes the lake feel like a secret.
+Come in spring, when the wisteria blooms and the gardens go electric green.

 Lake Como isn't a dramatic trip.
 It won't challenge you or shock you or change your worldview.
-It just gives you a week of beauty so consistent and unforced that when you leave, you feel rested in a way that beach vacations and city breaks never quite achieve.
+It simply hands you a week of beauty so consistent and unforced that you leave rested in a way beach vacations and city breaks never quite achieve.

 For practical details on planning your own trip, check our 20 essential Lake Como tips covering ferries, budgets, and the timing that makes all the difference.